- Study: Vitamin D decreases severity of respiratory infections

 As such, those of us who looking for natural ways to reduce the likelihood of a severe COVID-19 case that results in hospitalization may want to pay special attention to our vitamin D levels.

 The BMJ, a weekly peer reviewed medical journal, which, yes, was formerly known as the British Medical Journal in a past life, published a meta-analysis of studies in 2017 that evaluated whether vitamin D supplementation could reduce the risk of severe respiratory infections in those suffering from the flu.

-If you’re in the mood to cut right to the chase and want to know what the BMJ found, they saw significant reduction in severe respiratory infections when vitamin D supplements were administered to subjects.
+The BMJ research saw a significant reduction in severe respiratory infections when vitamin D supplements were administered to subjects.

 The greatest benefits were found in the following groups:

 - Those already vitamin D deficient (defined as < 25 nmol/L) and;